sclorg/centos-release-scl/README.md

 as delivered via the CentOS SCLo SIG only (so called sclo namespace at https://wiki.centos.org/SpecialInterestGroup/SCLo).

+## How to install SCLo packages on CentOS systems

 On CentOS, there are packages `centos-release-scl` and `centos-release-scl-rh` available in `centos-extra` repository, so for installing SCLo reposo on CentOS, run: